 It’s great that there are many different types of lights to choose from but it’s also frustrating.
-Our house, built in the 1980’s has all kinds of different lights which requires all different types of light bulbs.
+Our house, built in the 1980s has all kinds of different light fixtures which require all different types of lightbulbs.
 Whenever I need to change a bulb, I need to go to the hardware store and try to figure out which one I need.
-On more than one occasion I’ve bought the wrong bulb… in fact this happened recently, which got me researching this topic.
+On more than one occasion I’ve bought the wrong bulb… in fact, this happened recently, which got me researching this topic.

 I wasn’t surprised that there would be so many light bulb options.
-In an effort to try and simplify the light bulb puzzle, we put together a series of custom light bulb charts that illustrates shapes, bases and sizes.
-We set all those charts out below and then describe each type of bulb.
+In an effort to try and simplify the light bulb puzzle, we put together a series of custom light bulb charts that illustrate shapes, bases, and sizes that will help you buy the right light bulb.
+An added point is that lightbulbs have different color temperature so if you have preference for soft over harsh lighting you will want to choose the right lightbulb for color as well as the fitting.

 Table of Contents